jpfcan/androidChallengeJPFC/README.md

 Please answer the following in about a paragraph.

 1. How long did you spend on completing this challenge?

+    About 4~5 hours.

 2. How far were you at 3 hours?
+    I was starting to code the main functions, after having read all documentation available for the requested app and having the Location and Forecast part done.

 3. What needs to be finished/fixed for this to be use in a production app?

+    The permissions in order to use the app in Android 23 haven't been tested, although I coded it so it would have no problem with that.

 4. What did you think of this challenge?

+    It was a very fun challenge, it made me look up and learn a lot of things I hadn't used before while developing.

 5. What part was unclear?

+    The uploading the repo part, I had some trouble there.

 6. What could we do to make this challenge better?

+    Accept answer as a .zip file.

 7. What did we forget to test you on?

+    Related to the challenge I don't think anything was missing